Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/interfaces.md

 ## Secrets export

-The export of secrets from inside a module to a provided Key Vault reference is something that can be implement as per demand following the below schema.
+Secrets used inside a module can be exported to a Key Vault reference provided as per the below schema.
 It's implementation provides a secure way around Bicep's current limitation to be unable to securely output secrets.

 The user must